michaelmuenzer/ScrollableNumberPicker/README.md

         />
 ```

-You can essentially make the element look exactly like you want by using the `android:background` attribute
+You can essentially make the element look exactly like you want by using the `android:background` attribute.
 ```xml
 <com.michaelmuenzer.android.scrollablennumberpicker.ScrollableNumberPicker
         [...]